Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Details of Constructing Conformal Prediction Intervals

 Now if we focus on finding the optimal solution for $\boldsymbol{\eta}$, from the stationary equations of $\boldsymbol{p}, \boldsymbol{q}$, we have that,

 By \eqref{eq:17} and dual feasibility, it follows that the constraint on $\boldsymbol{\eta}$ is defined as,

 Consequently, we can derive the dual formulation with respect to $\boldsymbol{\eta}$,

-\cite{gibbs2023conformal} has shown that the primal-dual pair \eqref{constrain} and \eqref{dual} satisfies the strong duality by Slater's condition; thus, the optimal primal-dual solution will also satisfy the KKT conditions.
+It is shown in \cite{gibbs2023conformal} that the primal-dual pair \eqref{constrain} and \eqref{dual} satisfies the strong duality by Slater's condition; thus, the optimal primal-dual solution will also satisfy the KKT conditions.
 If we let $(\hat{g}^i_S, \boldsymbol{\eta}_i^S)$ denote the primal-dual solution for $(g,\boldsymbol{\eta})$ given $S$ when $x=x_i^*,z=z^*$, from \eqref{eq:17} and the complementary slackness conditions when $j=n+1$, we obtain

 From \eqref{eq:19} we know that checking whether $S\leq \hat{g}^i_S(x_i^*,z^*)$ is nearly equivalent to check $\eta^S_{i,n+1}<1-\alpha$.
 Intuitively, we can go back to \eqref{ps} by letting $S=\mathcal{S}(\{x_i^*,z^*\},v)$ in \eqref{eq:19}, so that we can replace $\hat{\mathcal{C}}_{\text{primal}}(x_i^*,z^*)$ by the dual prediction interval,